Canada–Mexico relations: USMCA and succeeding years

 On December 1, 2016, Canada lifted the visa requirement for Mexican citizens.
 On November 30, 2018, President Enrique Peña Nieto, Prime Minister Justin Trudeau and U.S. President Donald Trump signed the United States–Mexico–Canada Agreement (USMCA) during the G20 summit in Buenos Aires, Argentina.
 This agreement, if ratified by all three nations, is expected to replace NAFTA.
 In December 2018, Governor General Julie Payette attended the inauguration of President Andrés Manuel López Obrador.

 In January 2023, Canadian Prime Minister Justin Trudeau traveled to Mexico to attend the North American Leaders' Summit in Mexico City.
 In February 2024, Canada reimposed visitor visa requirements for most Mexican citizens in order to stem the flow of asylum seekers and to limit Mexican citizens from entering Canada visa-free to cross the border into the United States illegally.

 In June 2025, Mexican President Claudia Sheinbaum travelled to Canada to attend the 51st G7 summit in Kananaskis, Alberta.
 While there, President Sheinbaum met with Prime Minister Mark Carney.
 In September 2025, Prime Minister Carney travelled to Mexico City and met with President Sheinbaum to discuss current relations between both nations.
 Both leaders also announced a new Canada-Mexico Action Plan, and underscored opportunities to deepen bilateral trade in areas such as infrastructure, energy, agriculture, and health.

+In June 2026, Canada and Mexico, alongside the United States, co-hosted the 2026 FIFA World Cup.
+In July of that same year, Mexican Foreign Secretary Roberto Velasco Álvarez paid a visit to Canada and met with his counterpart Anita Anand.